Dragon Ball Z: Cooler's Revenge

+Dragon Ball Z: Cooler's Revenge is a 1991 Japanese anime science fiction martial arts film and the fifth Dragon Ball Z animated feature film, originally released in Japan on July 20 at the Toei Anime Fair.
+It was preceded by Dragon Ball Z: Lord Slug and followed by Dragon Ball Z: The Return of Cooler.
+Set in an alternate continuity to the Android Saga, the movie introduces Cooler, the estranged older brother of Frieza, who travels to Earth to challenge Goku and avenge his younger brother's death.

 Plot

-Cooler watches as his younger brother Frieza destroys the Saiyan home world.
-His henchmen prepare to destroy a space pod fleeing the doomed planet that is transporting a Saiyan infant to Earth; but Cooler allows it to go, accounting that it is Frieza's responsibility.
-More than twenty years later, this Saiyan, Goku, defeats Frieza.
-After learning of his brother's death, Cooler takes his men – Salza, Neiz, and Dore, on a mission to reclaim his family's honor.
-On Earth, Cooler's forces ambush Goku and his friends while they are on a camping trip.
-Goku is badly wounded when he protects Gohan from an energy blast launched by Cooler.
+Cooler watches as his younger brother Frieza destroys the Saiyan home world's Planet Vegeta.
+His henchmen prepare to destroy a space pod fleeing the doomed planet, transporting a Saiyan infant to Earth.
+Cooler allows it to go, accounting that it is Frieza's responsibility.
+More than 20 years later, this Saiyan, Goku, defeats Frieza in Namek's destruction.
+After learning of his younger brother's death, Cooler takes his men – Salza, Neiz, and Dore- to reclaim his family's honour.
+On Earth, Cooler's forces ambush Goku and his friends while on a camping trip.
+Goku is badly wounded when he protects Gohan from Cooler and goes into hiding.

 Krillin and Oolong find shelter in a cave with Goku, while Gohan travels to obtain the magic Senzu beans that can heal his father.
-Cooler orders his men to completely obliterate the forest, believing Goku is in hiding.
+Cooler orders his men to completely obliterate the forest to locate Goku.
 After obtaining the beans, Gohan is ambushed by Cooler's men before Piccolo arrives to save him.
-Piccolo kills 'Dore and Neiz, but Cooler arrives and impales him with an energy beam.
-Salza manages to track Gohan to the cave and destroys the beans.
+Piccolo kills Dore and Neiz, but Cooler arrives and incapacitates him.
+Salza tracks Gohan to the cave and destroys the Senzu.
 However, Gohan successfully heals Goku with a spare one.
-Krillin and Gohan are quickly defeated by Salza but Goku soon emerges.
-Cooler taunts Goku by further injuring Piccolo.
-Goku incapacitates Salza and attacks Cooler.
+Salza quickly defeats Krillin and Gohan, but Goku emerges.
+Cooler taunts Goku by further injuring Piccolo; Goku incapacitates Salza and attacks Cooler.

-After Goku proves to be a worthy opponent, Cooler reveals that he discovered a new transformation above Frieza's capabilities.
-Goku is pummeled by Cooler, who boasts and mocks him.
-However, after seeing a bird die from wounds inflicted by their fight, Goku reflects on the well-being of his loved ones.
-Goku retrieves the deceased bird and transforms into his Super Saiyan form, using his energy to revive it.
+After Goku proves to be a worthy opponent, Cooler reveals that he discovered a new and final transformation above Frieza's capabilities.
+They fight, and Cooler pummels Goku.
+However, after Goku reflects on the well-being of his loved ones and the danger Cooler poses, he transforms into his Super Saiyan form that got Right against Frieza.

 Cooler finds himself grossly outclassed by Super Saiyan Goku.
-Cooler powers up an enormous energy sphere and launches the attack with the hopes to destroy Goku and the Earth along with him.
-Goku manages to resist and overpower the attack; he sends it hurdling toward Cooler who is launched into space and collides with the sun.
-As he is incinerated, Cooler realizes that Goku was the Saiyan infant he spared decades ago.
+He powers up an enormous ki sphere and launches an attack in hopes of destroying Goku and the Earth along with him.
+After Goku manages to resist and overpower the attack with Kamehameha, he sends it hurdling toward Cooler, who is launched into space and collides with the sun.
+As he is incinerated, Cooler realises that Goku was the Saiyan infant he spared decades ago.
 As he laments over his mistake, he is disintegrated.

-Goku, drained after his victory, is found by his loved ones.
-They celebrate and search for Piccolo when Salza reappears and prepares to kill them.
-However, Salza is unexpectedly killed by Piccolo.
-Gohan yells out for Piccolo who is nowhere to be seen.
-Piccolo, having recovered, drinks some water and gazes skyward.
+Drained after his victory, Goku is found by his loved ones.
+They celebrate and search for Piccolo when Salza reappears and prepares to kill them, but Piccolo kills him, much to Gohan's enjoy that learning Piccolo's survival.